vmware/container-service-extension/docs/KNOWN_ISSUES.md

 ### CSE v1.1.x compatibility with vCD 8.20 requires the following package versions
 - pyvcloud 19.3.0
 - vcd_cli 20.3.0

+### CSE 1.2.6 and up are incompatible with vCD 9.0
+- CSE installation fails with MissingLinkException

 <a name="nfs"></a>
 ## NFS Limitations